SEE MY LIST OF 47+ IDEAS FOR KID’S BIRTHDAY PARTIES BELOW

 A skyzone jump “room”–each child gets their own square of

-SkyZone (Ages 5+) Indoor trampoline park in Columbia MD.
+SkyZone and Launch (Ages 5+) Indoor trampoline parks in Columbia MD.
 This venue has some similarities to the overdone JumpZone inflatable parties, but this is a bit different since they have actual trampolines.
 They have created a very slick venue which looks engaging and fun.
 Cost for a party on weekdays is $21/jumper.
 On weekends is $24/jumper.
 There are packages starting at 0/party.
 They have party rooms for each birthday party.
 Be sure and check the reviews as there seem to be a high proportion of unhappy customers.
 So far I have been to two parties and I thought it was okay overall.
 My main reservations are safety issues and the fact that in both cases I got the feeling that the party itself was kind of like a production line–by the way, I always got the same feeling at JumpZone! and Pump It Up.
 They are setup so that each kid basically gets their own trampoline to make things a bit safer, but even so, someone was taken away in an ambulance during the first party I attended there.

 Party Favor Ideas: Balloon Helicopters